-I've been teaching people about Bitcoin all the way since 2014.
+I've been teaching people about Bitcoin since 2014.

 From there I started writing and soon became a 'crypto journalist'.
-My first article was published on blogger.com (remember that?) which reported an invention by Amir Taaki that would later on become Open Bazaar, a decentralized form of ebay ontop of Bitcoin.
-Seeing Amir create this during a hackathon inspired me and gave me a taste of what as possible and what was to come.
+My first article was published on blogger.com (remember that?).
+It reported on an invention made by Amir Taaki that would later on become Open Bazaar.
+It was a decentralized form of ebay on top of Bitcoin.
+Seeing Amir create this during a hackathon inspired me.
+It gave me a taste of what was possible and what the world could become.
 So I kept writing.

-As the 2014 bear market raged on, I decided to take my knowledge and the savings I had and move to Mexico, where I joins an 'anarcho-capitalist' community in allegedly the 4th most dangerous city in the world, Acapulco, Mexico.
+As the 2014 bear market raged on, I decided to take my knowledge and the savings I had and move to Mexico escaping the Canadian winter and ridiculous rent prices.
+I joined an 'anarcho-capitalist' community in -allegedly- the 4th most dangerous city in the world, Acapulco, Mexico.